kengibous/engiblog/src/pages/blog/2019-05-01-starting-kubernetes-onprem.md

 Plans for new architecture

 - Kubernetes cluster on premise - Using Rancher to provision cluster
 - Mix of Linux and Windows kubernetes worker nodes.
-As of version 1.14 windows nodes are supported, however 1.14 is experiment in Rancher as of this time.
+As of version 1.14 windows nodes are supported, however 1.14 is experimental on Rancher as of this time.
 - New applications will be .NET Core on Linux
 - Deploy to Kubernetes using Octopus
 - Use Gitlab for CI and docker private repo (move off of proget)